 In the source host, create a full backup archive and move it to the destination host.

-In the destination host, install NethServer 7 using the most recent ISO and all packages that cover the same features of the source.
+In the destination host, install NethServer 7 using the most recent ISO, register it then apply all the latest core updates available.

 Explode the full backup archive into some directory; for instance, create the directory

 signal-event migration-import /var/lib/migration

 grep -E '(FAIL|ERROR)' /var/log/messages

 The process is much faster than migrating from a backup.

 - a running NethService/SME installation, we will call it original server or source server